Sarum College logo

 • Fees and Methods of Payment

-Members of the Armed Forces can apply for ELCAS funds for the MA in Theology, Imagination and Culture or the MA in Christian Spirituality as Sarum College is a registered learning provider.
+Members of the Armed Forces can apply for ELCAS funds for the MA in Christian Spirituality as Sarum College is a registered learning provider.

 Upcoming short courses